-Securities owned, and securities sold, not yet purchased transactions are recorded on a trade date basis at fair value.
+Financial instruments owned, and Financial instruments sold, not yet purchased are recorded on a trade date basis at fair value.

-Securities sold, not yet purchased, at fair value, represent obligations of the Company to deliver the specified security and, thereby, create a liability to purchase the security in the market at prevailing prices.
+Financial instruments sold, not yet purchased, at fair value, represent obligations of the Company to deliver the specified security and, thereby, create a liability to purchase the security in the market at prevailing prices.
+The Company's liability for securities to be delivered is measured at their fair value as of the date of the statement of financial condition.